emmahng/Robotik-Projekt/README.md

 # Programming our measuring robot "Hubbi"

-To program our measuring robot "Hubbi", we used the LEGO Spike App and its programming interface.
-The app provides various tutorials and example projects that are useful for getting started.
-If you are new to the environment, we recommend the "First Steps" tutorial to familiarize yourself with the interface and key components.
+To program our measuring robot "Hubbi", we used the LEGO Spike App and its simple programming interface.
+Don't worry: The app comes with several tutorials and sample projects.
+So go ahead and try it out for yourself.
+If you are new to the environment, we recommend the First Steps tutorial to familiarise yourself with the interface and key components.
 To start your own project, open the Spike App and click on "New Project."
 Name your project and choose the programming language.
-For this guide, we used text bricks, which allow for easy drag-and-drop coding.
+For this guide, we used text bricks, which allows for easy drag-and-drop coding.

 ## Movement and Line Following

-First, we programmed "Hubbi" to detect and follow a black line using color sensors.
+First, we programmed "Hubbi" to detect and follow a coloured line using color sensors.
 Two sensors on the front continuously check if the robot is on track.
-If one sensor no longer detects the black tape, the robot slightly adjusts its course to correct its path.
+If one sensor no longer detects the line, the robot slightly adjusts its course to correct its path.
-To move forward, we created a function called "Move Forward", where both motors drive the wheels at a steady speed of 30%.
+To move forward both motors drive the wheels at a steady speed of 20%.
 This ensures smooth and controlled movement.
-We also added a small visual cue on the display to indicate when this function is active.

 ## Detecting Turns